 Beijing renews yellow alert for rainstorms

-Beijing, July 30 (IANS) Beijing Meteorological Observatory renewed a yellow alert for rainstorms at 2:55 p.m. local time on Tuesday, warning of heavy rainfall and secondary disasters in the city.
+Beijing, July 30 (IANS) The Beijing Meteorological Observatory renewed a yellow alert for rainstorms on Tuesday, warning of heavy rainfall and secondary disasters in the city.

-There has already been heavy rainfall in Beijing since Tuesday morning, Xinhua news agency reported.

 Secondary disasters such as flash floods, mudslides and landslides may occur in mountainous and hilly areas, while low-lying areas may experience waterlogging.
 Citizens have been requested to take precautions.

-The average rainfall in Beijing registered 70.8 millimetres from 0 a.m. to 4 p.m.
-Tuesday, with the highest level of 266.1 millimetres recorded in Dongshaoqu of Miyun, data shows.
+Data showed that the average rainfall in Beijing was 77 millimeters from midnight to 5 p.m.
+Tuesday, with the highest level of 269.5 millimeters recorded in Dongshaoqu of Miyun, Xinhua news agency reported.

 In response to the upcoming rainfall, the municipal emergency management bureau advised citizens to keep updated with weather warnings, reduce travel, and use public transportation if needed.
 The public should avoid disaster-prone areas, high-voltage lines, river channels, low-lying areas and outdoor activities.

+Moreover, the latest round of rainfall has led to urban waterlogging in many areas of the Chinese capital.
+Beijing Drainage Group activated a level-II response, addressing 11 instances of road closures due to waterlogging.

+To manage the situation, the group activated 77 pumping stations, collectively draining and storing 333,000 cubic meters of rainwater.

-China has a four-tier, colour-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.
+China has a four-tier, color-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.